 Nicole Berlach explores the natural world through science and watercolour.

-She is a trained Natural History illustration Artist based on the Central Coast of NSW.
+She is a trained Natural History illustration Artist living and working on Darkinjung land - the Central Coast of NSW.

 Nicole's approach sees traditional techniques and medium applied in a fresh way that resonates with the art enthusiast and scientist alike,